-Installing roof mounted solar panels is a great way to save on your energy bill and help the environment.
-However, it's important to make sure your roof is in good condition before installing them.
-If your roof needs to be replaced, you may not be able to install solar panels until the new roof is installed.
-In this article, we'll discuss the importance of having a sturdy roof before installing solar panels.
-We'll also provide tips for ensuring your roof can handle the weight of solar panels.
+Roof mounted solar panels are a fantastic method to save money on energy bills and help the environment.
+Before installing them, it’s important to ensure that your roof is in good condition.
+If your roof must be replaced, you may not be able to install solar panels until the new roof is set up.
+In this post, we will discuss the importance of having a strong roof before installing solar panels and offer suggestions for making sure that your roof can handle the weight of the solar panels.

 Flat roofs, specifically low-slope roofs with parapet walls, are most prone to leaking in older homes and buildings built pre 1990.
 This is because the decking in many cases here no longer meets modern day international building code necessary to apply such weight.
-If your decking isn't sturdy enough to handle the weight, there will be serious pooling/ponding in the areas installed.
-If you're considering installing roof mounted solar panels, make sure your roof is in good condition and can handle the weight of the panels.
-By doing so, you'll be able to take advantage of all the benefits that solar panels have to offer.
+If you’re considering installing roof mounted solar panels, make sure your roof is in good condition and can handle the weight of the panels to prevent them from pooling/ponding in the areas installed.
+By doing so, you’ll be able to take advantage of all the benefits that solar panels have to offer.

 Choose America's Best Roofing and Solar For All Your Roofing Needs

 There is no doubt America's Best Roofing is the most dependable roofing contractor Tucson and Phoenix Arizona has to offer.
 Let us show it by providing you with a free in-depth inspection on your property.